danieljwilson/Bandit-mechanicalTurk/psiturk-bandit/README.md

 I tried using the preinstalled version of python on my mac and had issues.
 This installation seemed to solve that.

 ####2.
+Get PsiTurk Running
-Install PsiTurk
+  2. Install PsiTurk
-  2. Follow the [directions](http://psiturk.readthedocs.org/en/latest/install.html) on the PsiTurk site.
+   Follow the [directions](http://psiturk.readthedocs.org/en/latest/install.html) on the PsiTurk site.
 I would agree with their statement that:

    >The easiest way to install **psiTurk** is via ``pip``.

-   Once installed be sure to go through
+  2. Set Up Amazon Mechanical Turk
+   There are basically two things you need here.
+    * An active account at [Amazon Web Services](http://aws.amazon.com/) (you will need your credit card for this).
+    * An active requester account at [Mechanical Turk](https://requester.mturk.com/).
+   The [directions](http://psiturk.readthedocs.org/en/latest/amt_setup.html) on the PsiTurk site walk you through this.

 ####3.
 Install [Processing](https://processing.org/)